This resource was updated as part of the veterinary review process. It was originally published on April 19, 2018.

 Sheep Nasal Bot Fly

 Oestrus ovis, often called the sheep nasal bot, sheep nose bot, or simply the sheep bot, is found worldwide, but is most common in warm climates.
 While sheep are most commonly affected by O. ovis, goats can be affected as well.
 The female fly deposits small (less than 2mm long), clear-white larvae in the host’s nostrils.
 These larvae then travel into the nasal cavities and sinuses where they develop over a period of 1-10 months before returning to the host’s nostrils.
 The host sneezes the mature larvae out of their nostrils, and larvae then drop to the ground to pupate in the soil.
 Adult flies attempting to deposit larvae will cause agitation in goats who may be seen running in an attempt to get away from them or may keep their nose close to the ground.
 Other signs of agitation from adult O. ovis flies include head shaking, head rubbing, and foot stomping.
 The presence of larvae causes irritation to nasal passages and sinuses resulting in profuse nasal discharge which starts out as clear mucus and then becomes mucopurulent and may be tinged with blood.
-Other symptoms include sneezing fits, nose rubbing, and reduced airflow through the nares.
+Other symptoms include sneezing fits, nose rubbing, and reduced airflow through the nareseither of the pair of openings of the nose or nasal cavity.
 O. ovis infestations can lead to bacterial rhinitis or sinusitis and, less often, interstitial pneumonia.
 Often, clinical signs are enough for your veterinarian to make a presumptive diagnosis, and response to treatment can help confirm.
 Ivermectin is effective against all stages of O. ovis larvae.*

 Sources: